54mb/AppDev/readme.md

-App Development
+# App Development
+---

+## iOS Games
-iOS Games written in Lua - 2015
+Written in Lua in 2015

+An excercise in deploying to appstore and having some fun making games.

-React Native Login Screen - 2019
+## React Native Login Screen
+Written in ReactNative/js in 2019

+Practice using ReactNative, Expo, and Backendless database.